WeblateOrg/weblate/docs/wlc.rst

 .. option:: --url URL

     Specify the API URL.
-Overrides any value found in the configuration file, see :ref:`files`.
+Overrides any value found in the configuration file, see :ref:`wlc-config`.
     The URL should end with ``/api/``, for example ``https://hosted.weblate.org/api/``.

 .. option:: --key KEY

     Specify the API user key to use.
-Overrides any value found in the configuration file, see :ref:`files`.
+Overrides any value found in the configuration file, see :ref:`wlc-config`.
     You can find your key in your profile on Weblate.

 .. option:: --config PATH

-    Overrides the configuration file path, see :ref:`files`.
+    Overrides the configuration file path, see :ref:`wlc-config`.

 .. option:: --config-section SECTION

-    Overrides configuration file section in use, see :ref:`files`.
+    Overrides configuration file section in use, see :ref:`wlc-config`.

 Subcommands
 -----------